 These muffins are certainly calling for a traditional cup of tea.
-But if you want to add a little extra special something, then generously top them with this vegan chocolate pudding (it is thick and creamy just like frosting!) or this 5-minute coconut whipped cream or drizzle a vegan cashew icing over.
+But if you want to add a little extra special something, then generously top them with this vegan chocolate pudding (it is thick and creamy just like frosting!) or coconut whipped cream or drizzle a vegan cashew icing over.
 If you do so, wait for the muffins to completely cool down first.